chekuda/webpack2_course/README.md

   - Add react plugin to eslint in order not get errors with the jsx files

   - Add extension in `webpack.common.js` in order to dont have to write the extension for `js or jsx` files when imported

+  ### Serve files for dev environments

+  Im going to use `copy-webpack-plugin` for dev environments.
+  For this I will serve all the images in public folder into a virtual folder within my output dist

+    ` new CopyWebpackPlugin([
+        { from: './public/', to:'assets' }
+      ])
+    `